conradakunga/Blog/_posts/2026-03-21-code-housekeeping-part-14-dont-return-null-collections.md

 };
 ```

-This is using the [collection expression](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/collection-expressions) syntax, which besides being **terse**, means if you change the collection type to something else like a [list](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-10.0), for example, your **initialization code does not need to change**.
+This is using the [collection expression](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/collection-expressions) syntax, which, besides being **terse**, means that if you change the collection type to something else, like a [list](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-10.0), your **initialization code does not need to change**.

 If you are using a traditional class without the [required](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/required) and [init](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/init) modifiers, define it like this: